Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

-Now, at this point you could try to open the page using a browser and see if you can go through the authorization code flow, and after that get an reply from httpbin.org.
-Please check that your redirect URI is correctly registered as the identity provider should redirect the browser back to Kong URL where this Plugin is enabled (it can be the same Service or it can be different Service).
+Now, at this point you could try to open the page using a browser and see if you can go through the authorization code flow, and after that get a reply from `httpbin.org`.
+Please check that your redirect URI parameter is correctly set, since the identity provider should redirect the user back to this URI once authentication is successful.
+(The URI can be the same Service or a different one).

 You could also try another way; for example, password granT: